The Bankrate promise

 How much money do you need to open a savings account?

 The great news is that you won’t need a lot of money to open a savings account.
 Numerous financial institutions allow you to open a bank account without requiring a deposit.

 Savings accounts at Citibank and Marcus by Goldman Sachs, for example, can be opened without a minimum deposit — but read the fine print.
 Some banks charge fees unless a certain amount is deposited into the account within a specified period.

 Some banks will also require a higher deposit when you open the account.
 In general, a minimum deposit could be in the range of $25 to $100.
 But again, you can find banks without requiring you to deposit any cash.

 How do you open a savings account?

-Start by comparing your options on Bankrate.
+Start by comparing saving account rates on Bankrate.
 Once you’ve selected the bank account, it is time to gather your documents.
 You’ll need the following information to open a savings account:

 - Social Security number